timothymillar/TEFingerprint/docs/method.rst

 of its border-objects is "stolen" by a neighboring cluster and the assignment of border-objects to clusters is not deterministic (though often border-object assignment is deterministic based on the implementation).
-DBSCAN* is a variation of DBSCAN in which border-objects are treated as noise objects, this results in deterministic identification of clusters but cluster will often contain fewer than :math:`m_\text{pts}` objects (as few a single object in a cluster regardless :math:`m_\text{pts}`.
+DBSCAN* (Campello *et al.* 2015) is a variation of DBSCAN in which border-objects are treated as noise objects, this results in deterministic identification of clusters but clusters will often contain fewer than :math:`m_\text{pts}` objects.

-The properties of DBICAN make for intuitive identification of clusters in a univariate space and the appropriate values for parameters required by DBICAN can be logically estimated when identifying clusters of informative reads in TEFingerprint.
+Interpretation of the parameters
+:math:`m_\text{pts}` and :math:`\varepsilon` is intuitive because a cluster will always contain at least :math:`m_\text{pts}` objects within an interval of size :math:`\varepsilon`.
+For example, given an array of read tip positions

+.. math:: \begin{bmatrix} 2 & 3 & 5 & 10 & 20 & 25 & 30 & 35 & 50 \end{bmatrix}

+and the parameters :math:`m_\text{pts} = 3` and :math:`\varepsilon = 5`.
+DBSCAN would label each point

+.. math:: \begin{bmatrix} 1 & 1 & 1 & 1 & 2 & 2 & 2 & 2 & .\end{bmatrix}

+DBSCAN* would label each point

+.. math:: \begin{bmatrix} 1 & 1 & 1 & . & . & 2 & 2 & . & .\end{bmatrix}

+and DBICAN would label each point

+.. math:: \begin{bmatrix} 1 & 1 & 1 & . & . & . & . & . & .\end{bmatrix}

+where a label of '1' or '2' indicates the point belongs to clusters '1' or '2' respectively and a label of '.' indicates that that point has been classified as a noise object.

+Note that DBICAN is the more conservative of the three algorithms and identifies tighter clusters given the same parameters while guaranteeing that at least :math:`m_\text{pts}` objects are within each cluster.
-The value :math:`\varepsilon` is the expected interval width of a region of informative reads flanking a transposon insertion and can be reasonably estimated as being no larger than the approximate insertion size of paired-reads.
+The value :math:`\varepsilon` is the expected interval width of a region of informative reads flanking a transposon insertion and can be reasonably estimated as being no larger than the approximate insertion size of the initial paired-reads.
-The value :math:`m_\text{pts}` is the minimum number of read (tips) required within an :math:`\varepsilon`-wide region for that region to be identified as flanking a transposon insertion.
+The value :math:`m_\text{pts}` is the minimum number of read (tips) required within an :math:`\varepsilon`-wide interval for that region to be identified as flanking a transposon insertion.
 This can reasonably estimated from the observed depth of informative reads and is a trade off between type one and type two error.